Highway patrol: India

-In India, some states have formed Highway Patrol Wings under their respective state police departments. such as Karnataka Highway Patrol, Kerala Highway Police, Tamil Nadu Highway Patrol, Maharashtra Highway Police, etc. In states where there is no highway police system, traffic policing duties on highways are performed by the traffic police of the respective state police forces.
+In India, some states have formed Highway Patrol Divisions under their respective state police departments. such as Karnataka Highway Patrol, Kerala Highway Police, Tamil Nadu Highway Patrol, Maharashtra Highway Police, etc. In states where there is no highway police system, traffic policing duties on highways are performed by the traffic police of the respective state police forces.

 Indonesia

-In Indonesia, traffic policing is the responsibility of the Indonesian National Police's Traffic Corps.
+In Indonesia] traffic policing is the responsibility of the Indonesian National Police's Traffic Corps.
 The Indonesian National Police Traffic Corps (Korps Lalu Lintas Kepolisian Negara Republik Indonesia abbreviated "Korlantas Polri") oversees several units which regard to traffic policing including the highway patrol unit.
 It conducts activities such as traffic: law enforcement, management, control, accident handling and prevention, education, escort, and patrol in the roads of the country.
 The issuing of a driver's license is also conducted by this unit.

 Ireland

-The Garda Traffic Corps, a specialised unit of the Garda Síochána (the national police force for the Republic of Ireland) is responsible for patrolling the countries motorways and other national routes.
+The Garda Traffic Corps, a specialised unit of the Garda Síochána (the national police force of Ireland) is responsible for patrolling the countries motorways and other national routes.
 They patrol using motorbikes, off-road/4X4s, and a mixture of marked and unmarked high-powered saloon cars.